jueyang/get-reggie/README.md

 1. Jeb Bush emails
 2. Flint water emails in the `/pdf` directory
+3. One batch of Hilary Clinton's emails

 ## Prep

 `make all`

-Once the script is finished you will find relavant text files in the `/txt` directory.
-It also installs the command line tool that we will be using: `ack`.
+Once the script is finished you will find relavant text files in the `ex2/` and `ex1/` directory. (`ex1/` is already in the repo.)
+The script also installs the command-line tool that we will be using: `ack`.

 ## Why using Regex in command line

 Your text editor (Sublime) can only handle files up to a certain size.
-Command Line is THE tool when you have a huge file (>~450,000 lines).
-While the focus of this session focuses on searching patterns with Regex in Command Line, Command Line's usefulness extends beyond that.
-For example, you will have no choice but using Command Line when formatting/investigating large csv's (like a year of NYC's 311 filings).
+Command line is THE place to go when you have one huge file (>~450,000 lines) or more directories full of huge files.

 ## What is `ack`

-A command line file pattern searcher that is fast and optimized in a lot of ways.
+A command-line file pattern searcher that is fast and optimized in a lot of ways.
 See [why ack](http://beyondgrep.com/why-ack/).

-## Command Line 102
+## Command line 102

-You already know a lot of command line utilities!
+You already know a lot of command-line utilities!

 ```
 cd